January 04, 2024

 What Do White Blood Cells Do?

 White blood cells, also referred to as “WBCs” or “leukocytes,” help our bodies fight off infection and illness.
 Their main function is to act as our body’s first line of defense.
 However, they also signal other immune cells to come to their aid within the body, and battle against foreign invaders.
+These are different from red blood cells that carry oxygen through our bloodstream.

 Factors like inflammation or even a cut on our arm cause our white blood cells to jump into action and protect us so our tissue can heal.
 They’re another small but mighty part of the body, as they only make up 1% of our blood.